sophie-sr/python_gui_compare_dirs/README.md

 1. Navigate to the directory where compare_directories.py is stored via terminal,
 2. Run **python compare_directories.py**.

-## Test A Shot Management Automation
-Assumptions
-Only one version in preview/final folders.

 ## Features
 - Accepts two directory paths as input.
 - Compares the contents of both directories and shows: